shetharp/arpitsheth/src/pages/about.md

 date: '01/01/2019'
 ---

 Hi, I'm Arpit.
-I am an interdisciplinary engineer and designer based in New York City. 🗽 I'm a Cornell University alum and a graduate from the Cornell Tech Master of Engineering program.
+I am a product-obsessed engineer and designer based in New York City. 🗽 Currently, I work as a software engineer at WeWork.

 I've built products and led teams in energetic, creative, and technical environments.
-Recently, I founded my own company, Crater.
+Previously, I founded my own startup, Crater.
+I went to Cornell University for undergrad and am also a graduate from the Cornell Tech Master of Engineering program.

 <br />
 <br />